rhendriks/MAnycastR/README.md

 #### Verfploeter catchment mapping using ICMPv4

 ```
-cli -a [::1]:50001 start hitlist.txt -t icmp -a 10.0.0.0 -o results.csv.gz
+cli -a [::1]:50001 start hitlist.txt -t icmp -a 10.0.0.0 -o results.csv.gz -x [nl-ams]
 ```

-All workers probe the targets in hitlist.txt using ICMPv4, using source address 10.0.0.0, results are stored in results.csv
+Worker with hostname nl-ams will probe the targets in hitlist.txt using ICMPv4 and source address 10.0.0.0.

-With this measurement each target receives a probe from each worker.
-Filtering on sender == receiver allows for calculating anycast RTTs.
+All workers listen for probe replies.
+The CLI writes results live to results.csv.gz

 #### Divide-and-conquer Verfploeter catchment mapping using TCPv4